einsteinx2/lpcmod_os/README.md

 This project is available in both "BIOS" and "XBE"(Xbox executable) form.
 The features for the 2 versions are not all the same.
 Generally speaking, the XBE version contains less feature.

-Also note that this software can detect if a modchip is inserted onto the LPC port.
+Also note that this software can detect if a firmware replacement device is inserted onto the LPC port.
 Certain options specifically related to XBlast Mod will not be available if the proper hardware is not detected.
-However, HD44780 LCD ouput is supported on the whole range of SmartXX modchips and on Xecuter 3(CE).
+However, HD44780 LCD ouput is supported on the whole range of SmartXX devices and on Xecuter 3(CE).

 Notable feature available on both versions are:

 * Change video settings (includes DVD,Game and Video region).
 * 128MB RAM tester
 * Reset user settings in Xbox EEPROM
-* Flash modchip/TSOP with image from HDD/CD/HTTP (limited to current bank on non XBlast mod)
+* Flash LPC/TSOP with image from HDD/CD/HTTP (limited to current bank on non XBlast mod)
 * Lock/Unlock HDD, Display HDD info, format drives (64KB clusters supported)

 Notable features only available in BIOS version

 * LCD ouput supported on all SmartXX/Xecuter3 and XBlast mod
-* Save modchip settings and backup eeprom to flash (not supported on SmartXX)
+* Save OS settings and backup eeprom to flash (not supported on SmartXX)

 Notable features only available on XBlast mod